Fang-Zhang/Project-Manager-Career/02- PM-Career/Project-Manager/Interview-Questions.md

     13.1 Where and Why
     13.2 How
     13.3 Relevant to this position
+    13.4 I guess the point is to see if you are a self-improvement for this position and if you are going to stay for a long-term with this company.
 ## 14. What’s your most difficult situation and how to overcome it?
     14.1 What difficult situation  (Advocate the PMP framework into the real world) 14.2 How to solve it